bw120/BrewJabber/README.md

 ## Backend Server

 The backend server was provided by Udacity and then customized by for this project.
-I added th `/comments` endpoint to get a list of all comments and updated the categories and seed data.
+I added the `/comments` endpoint to get a list of all comments for all posts and updated the categories and seed data.
 For details, check out [README.md](backend/README.md).

 ## Contributing